Why Home Preservation

 One of the Most Complex Issues in Our Community

-In today’s social and political climate, “affordable housing” is quite the topic of conversation.
-The term refers to housing—rental or owner occupied—that costs the resident less than 30% of their gross monthly income, including rent, mortgage, home maintenance, and repairs.
+In today’s social and political climate, “affordable housing” is a big topic of conversation.
+The term refers to housing—rental or owner occupied—that costs the resident less than 30% of their gross monthly income.
+This includes rent, mortgage, home maintenance, and repairs..

-The populations that bear the brunt of the affordable housing shortage are, not shockingly, some of the most traditionally underserved.
+The populations that often face the affordable housing shortage are some of the most traditionally underserved.
 Senior citizens.
 People with disabilities.
 Low-income families.
 People experiencing a sudden hardship.
 These are our neighbors.
 Our teachers.
 Our parents and grandparents.
 They need our help.

 New Homes Aren’t the Only Answer